mdarens/eslint-config-mdarens/README.md

 * Any easing of restrictions to existing _error_ rules can be a minor version bump.
 * Any new fixable _error_ rules can be a minor version bump.
 * Any addition or changes to _warning_ rules should be a minor version bump.
 * Any bug fixes should be a patch version bump.
+* Anytime you realize you broke one of these rules, fixing it should be a patch version bump.